This webpage contains affiliate links. Please read our disclosure policy.

 If you are selecting pistachios with their shells, choose those with partially opened shells.
 Closed shells indicate that the nuts are immature and thus flavourless.

 Whether the nut is shelled or unshelled, look for the GREENEST nuts you can find.
 This is a sign of great flavour and maturity.
-If you can't find raw pistachios in your store, we can recommend these quality pistachios which you can order online.
+If you can't find raw pistachios in your local store, we can recommend quality pistachios which you can order online.

 Be sure to eat them within six month if kept in the fridge or one year if kept in the freezer.